 Objection 6: “I believe we need to be ‘done’ on explaining what we will do and start actually doing it.
 I think my “direct reports” understand this to a degree and don’t want to hear any more about planning.”

-Response 6: People just don’t seem to understand the value of modeling and designing as part of the work process!
+Response 6: People just don’t seem to understand the value of modeling, data management, and designing as part of the work process!
 A very real value that IT provides to the enterprise is the models of the enterprise.
 These models are the Enterprise Architecture, and Enterprise Architecture constitutes the total knowledge base for the enterprise.
 A knowledge base is everything anyone wants to know about the enterprise to manage it or to change it.
 In the Information Age (or, maybe it should be called the “Knowledge Age”) the enterprise that has first knowledge and can change the fastest wins the game.
 Modeling is NOT planning!
 Modeling is actual work, vital work, if you think knowledge and change are important to the enterprise.

 Anybody who thinks that actual work is not being done until code is produced is missing the point.
 The code is merely an interesting by-product of the modeling.
 Automation is not the end game.
 Knowledge and change are the end game of the Information Age.
 Automation was the end game in the Industrial Age, an age that ended some time ago.
 If you think that work is only comprised of code and implementations, you are going to count lines of code produced as a measure of progress.
 This means that you are going to get more lines of code.
 Whatever you measure, that is what you will get!